 Non-defining Relative Clauses

-Junk food, which is high and sugar and salt, is readily available.
+Junk food, which is high in sugar and salt, is readily available.

 Globalised products, which are becoming progressively ubiquitous, are making places increasingly similar.